 The only way to reach Barafundle Bay is on foot as there are no direct roads, it is not suitable to drive to the beach either due to the terrain.
-A walk along the coast is the easiest option.
-The quickest way to reach Barafundle Bay is to park at Stackpole Quay, then it is a twenty minute walk. you will have to negotiate some steep steps at first, or alternatively walk to the other end of the car park then take the dirt track upwards.
+A walk along the coast is the most straightforward option.
+The quickest way to reach Barafundle Bay is to park at Stackpole Quay; then it is a twenty-minute walk.
+You will have to negotiate some steep steps at first, or walk to the other end of the car park then take the dirt track upwards.

 Walking along the Coast Path to Barafundle Bay

 Once the steep steps at Stackpole Quay have been negotiated, it is a relatively peaceful & easy walk.
-Just follow the path and you will know when you arrive as it will be the first beach you will see.
-The path itself is quite flat with the odd incline but nothing steep to stop you taking a break for a minute.
-You will stop though as you take in the sites.
-Look behind as you walk and you will see Manorbier on a clear day.
-Also there are some great features along the coast line as you get nearer to the beach.
+Follow the path, and you will know when you arrive as it will be the first beach you will see.
+The track itself is quite flat with the odd incline but nothing steep to stop you taking a break for a minute.
+You will stay though as you take in the sites.
+Look behind as you walk and you will see Manorbier on a bright day.
+Also, there are some great features along the coastline as you get nearer to the beach.

 At Barafundle Bay

 Before you know it, you are at Barafundle!
 There will be an archway and steps to take you down to the beach.
-If you want reach the other side then its a walk along the soft sinking sand.
-Because you sink in to the sand it takes a little longer to walk across.
+If you want to reach the other side, then its a walk along the soft sinking sand.
+Because you sink into the sand, it takes a little longer to walk across.
 Take in the views from all around.
 You have the small woods at one end with the dunes in the middle.
-When you reach the other side you will notice the familiar steps & archway, the place where you began your descent to the beach.
+When you reach the other side, you will notice the familiar steps & archway, the place where you began your descent to the beach.

 Images of Barafundle Bay

-Below are more images of Barafundle Bay.
+Below are more pictures of Barafundle Bay.
 I have used a mixture of cameras & lenses to capture some of these over the years.
 All the images on this post are taken during sunset, either around one hour before or when the sun sets.
-If you are looking for more information then take a visit to the National Trust website.
+If you are looking for more information, then make a visit to the National Trust website.